Platelet: Storage

-Delivery to recipients
+Delivery

 Platelets do not need to belong to the same A-B-O blood group as the recipient or be cross-matched to ensure immune compatibility between donor and recipient unless they contain a significant amount of red blood cells (RBCs).
 The presence of RBCs imparts a reddish-orange color to the product and is usually associated with whole-blood platelets.
-An effort is sometimes made to issue type specific platelets, but this is not critical, as it is with RBCs.
+Some sites may type platelets, but this is not critical.

-Prior to issuing platelets to the recipient, they may be irradiated to prevent transfusion-associated graft versus host disease or they may be washed to remove the plasma if indicated.
+Prior to issuing platelets to the recipient, they may be irradiated to prevent transfusion-associated graft versus host disease or they may be washed to remove the plasma.

-The change in the recipient's platelet count after transfusion is termed the "increment" and is calculated by subtracting the pre-transfusion platelet count from the post-transfusion platelet count.
-Many factors affect the increment including the recipient's body size, the number of platelets transfused, and clinical features that may cause premature destruction of the transfused platelets.
+The change in the recipient's platelet count after transfusion is termed the "increment" and is calculated by subtracting the pre-transfusion platelet count from the post-transfusion count.
+Many factors affect the increment including body size, the number of platelets transfused, and clinical features that may cause premature destruction of the transfused platelets.
 When recipients fail to demonstrate an adequate post-transfusion increment, this is termed platelet transfusion refractoriness.

 Platelets, either apheresis-derived or random-donor, can be processed through a volume reduction process.
-In this process, the platelets are spun in a centrifuge and the excess plasma is removed, leaving 10 to 100 mL of platelet concentrate.
+In this process, the platelets are spun in a centrifuge and plasma is removed, leaving 10 to 100 mL of platelet concentrate.
 Such volume-reduced platelets are normally transfused only to neonatal and pediatric patients when a large volume of plasma could overload the child's small circulatory system.
 The lower volume of plasma also reduces the chances of an adverse transfusion reaction to plasma proteins.
-Volume reduced platelets have a shelf life of only four hours.
+Volume reduced platelets have a shelf life of four hours.

 Wound repair

 The blood clot is only a temporary solution to stop bleeding; tissue repair is needed.
-Small interruptions in the endothelium are handled by physiological mechanisms; large interruptions by the trauma surgeon.
+Small interruptions in the endothelium are handled by physiological mechanisms; large interruptions by a trauma surgeon.
 The fibrin is slowly dissolved by the fibrinolytic enzyme, plasmin, and the platelets are cleared by phagocytosis.

 Platelets release platelet-derived growth factor (PDGF), a potent chemotactic agent; and TGF beta, which stimulates the deposition of extracellular matrix; fibroblast growth factor, insulin-like growth factor 1, platelet-derived epidermal growth factor, and vascular endothelial growth factor.
 Local application of these factors in increased concentrations through platelet-rich plasma (PRP) is used as an adjunct in wound healing.

-Other animals
+Non-mammals

-Instead of having platelets, non-mammalian vertebrates have nucleated thrombocytes, which resemble B lymphocytes in morphology.
+Instead of platelets, non-mammalian vertebrates have nucleated thrombocytes, which resemble B lymphocytes in morphology.
 They aggregate in response to thrombin, but not to ADP, serotonin, nor adrenaline, as platelets do.